ghjhhyuyuy/ghjhhyuyuy.github.io/README.md

 ## Editing

-Malt is already optimised for updating pages, company details and footer elements in CloudCannon.
+Cause is already optimised for updating pages, company details and footer elements in CloudCannon.

 ## SEO Tag